This article is a good starter offer on the subject. A bit of backstory, an overview of the science and a look at my own thoughts. Lets dive in:

 This last bit is no understatement.
 In a recent study run in Australia, 40 research subjects were presented with an exceptionally tricky brain teaser—the kind that requires a deep creative insight to solve.
 No one solved it.
 But when flow was induced artificially (using—for reasons that we’ll get to—transcranial magnetic stimulation), 23 subjects got the answer right and in record time.

 Of course, solving a brain teaser requires only one type of creativity (problem solving), and a solo egg does not an omelet make.
-In a more general (and still preliminary) study run by my organization, the Flow Genome Project, subjects from a far-ranging fields—everyone from entrepreneurs to scientists to writers—reported being seven times (i.e. 700 percent) more creative in flow.
+In a more general (and still preliminary) study run by my organization, The Flow Research Collective, subjects from a far-ranging fields—everyone from entrepreneurs to scientists to writers—reported being seven times (i.e. 700 percent) more creative in flow.
 While that gaudy number is definitely in need of much further verification, it is the kind of gaudy statistic common in flow research (for comparison, a 10 year McKinsey and Co. study found top executives 500 percent more productive in flow) and thus worthy of being taken seriously.

 Most importantly, Harvard’s Teresa Amiable discovered that not only are people more creative in flow, they also report being more creative the day after a flow state—suggesting that flow doesn’t just heighten creativity in the moment, it heightens it over the long haul.
 In other words, being in flow actually trains us to be more creative.